Bikes · Resale guide

 Common Scams to Watch For (India 2026)

 Stolen Scooter with Forged RC.
-This is a serious one.
-Always check the chassis and engine numbers (on the motor itself) against the RC card and cross-verify on the Parivahan app.
-Any discrepancy means walk away immediately.
+This is a prevalent scam.
+Always verify the chassis and motor numbers on the scooter against the RC book and cross-reference them on the Parivahan app.
+Any discrepancy, even a single digit, is a red flag.
+Be wary of sellers who rush the deal or don’t have original documents.

 Fake Service Records.
-Some sellers present fabricated service history.
-Always call the authorized Ola service centre with the scooter’s chassis number to verify the authenticity of service dates and jobs performed.
+Some sellers present fabricated service records from local garages.
+Always call the authorized Ola service centre with the scooter’s chassis number to verify the service history.
+Genuine records add significant value and peace of mind.

 Non-Matching Insurance / Zero Claim Bonus Discrepancy.
-Ask for the insurance papers and verify the previous claims history.
-If the seller claims “zero depreciation” but the scooter shows signs of major repairs, it suggests undisclosed accident claims.
+Ask for the insurance policy.
+If the seller claims a “zero depreciation” policy or a “zero claim bonus” but the scooter shows signs of repair, it suggests undisclosed accident claims.
+Verify the claim history with the insurance provider using the policy number.

 Seller’s Guide — How to Maximize Your Ola S1 Pro Resale